openstack/nova/doc/source/contributor/placement.rst

 In the placement API the YAML files (aka "gabbits") can be found in ``nova/tests/functional/api/openstack/placement/gabbits``.
-Fixture definitions are in ``fixtures.py`` in the parent directory.
-Tests are currently grouped by handlers (e.g., ``resource-provider.yaml`` and ``inventory.yaml``).
+Fixture definitions are in ``nova/tests/functional/api/openstack/placement/fixtures/gabbits.py``.
+Tests are frequently grouped by handler name (e.g., ``resource-provider.yaml`` and ``inventory.yaml``).
 This is not a requirement and as we increase the number of tests it makes sense to have more YAML files with fewer tests, divided up by the arc of API interaction that they test.

 The gabbi tests are integrated into the functional tox target, loaded via ``nova/tests/functional/api/openstack/placement/test_placement_api.py``.
 If you